The vision of St. Johns Riverkeeper is to ensure a clean and healthy river for current and future generations.

 Take a deep dive into our River issues and summertime algae blooms.
 How are we connected to river pollution like algae blooms and what can we do to help? […]

 Be a part of the solution!
-Join us webcast style as we discuss solutions from all over the world, nation, and state looking at solutions for rising waters and climate change, with a focus on our St. Johns River. […]
+Learn as we discuss solutions from all over the world, nation, and state looking at solutions for rising waters and climate change, with a focus on our St. Johns River. […]

 Recent Blog Posts